Meet Your Major

 Built on our Augustinian Catholic tradition, the Bachelor of Science in Nursing program carries out the College’s mission by educating and preparing competent nursing graduates to provide evidence-based, safe, quality nursing care in a diverse and dynamic global health care environment.
 Graduates will be empowered to serve as collaborative leaders who advance health care for individuals and populations and who are dedicated to lifelong learning and driven by a spirit of inquiry.

-Merrimack College was granted Prerequisite Approval status through the Massachusetts State Board of Nursing for the operation of its proposed Baccalaureate Degree Registered Nurse Program.
-Initial approval status is a prerequisite to the admission of students and is anticipated in late 2018.
-Admission into the program is contingent upon necessary approval.
+Merrimack College has been granted Initial Approval status through the Massachusetts Board of Registration in Nursing for the operation of its Baccalaureate Degree Registered Nurse Program.